 Once you have your spreadsheet open, you can sort your students by class period and last name so you can enter your grades into the grade book efficiently.
 You can even import your quiz scores into Google Classroom then use the Grade Transferer extension to send their scores straight to your grade book!
 And then you can head home from school at a decent time because you did all that quiz grading in 22 seconds!
 Hallelujah!

 The only difference in the quizzes below is the combination of True/False answers…choose a different quiz each time, just to keep them on their toes!

 Merci to Danielle Esquivel for the French translations and Grazie to Tanya Ferretto for the Italian translations!
+The Chinese translations are thanks to Jennifer Cheng and danke to Katie Reimers for the German translations.
 If you teach another language, let’s collaborate to put these into your target language!

 Seriously guys…I think this is going to be a game changer!
 I’ll keep using my Quick Quizzes when I want a good picture of how much they understand from time to time, but these will be perfect for holding them accountable for the material discussed each class AND for getting some lightning fast grades in the grade book!
 (Because, I’ll be honest with you…I really love chatting with my Little Darlings and giving them lots of input…I’m not great about actually getting grades into the old grade book!)

 Take care of yourself!
 If you’re soaking up the last days of summer break…enjoy yourself!
 If you’re back at school (online or in person!)
 I’m wishing you a happy and healthy school year!